rishi-msrit/market-fault-isolation/README.md

 **[Live Demo](https://market-fault-isolation.vercel.app)** · **[Backend API](https://market-fault-isolation-backend.onrender.com/docs)** · **[GitHub](https://github.com/rishi-msrit/market-fault-isolation)**

 > ⚠️ The backend runs on Render's free tier and sleeps after 15 minutes of inactivity.
-First load may take 30–60 seconds to wake up — this is normal.
+First load may take 30–60 seconds to wake up, this is normal.
 The dashboard shows a spinner while it connects.

 A simulated stock-price ingestion pipeline built to demonstrate **fault isolation**: detecting and distinguishing four different failure conditions independently, rather than collapsing them into a single "system down" alert.
-This is the core problem in real financial data infrastructure — when a dashboard goes dark, you need to know *why* immediately.
+This is the core problem in real financial data infrastructure when a dashboard goes dark, you need to know *why* immediately.

 ## What you see on the live site